yamunarani-s/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 Results:
-1. Successfully designed the CMOS inverter schematic using Cadence EDA tools.
-2. The simulation results demonstrated the correct logic operation of the inverter, where the output voltage switches between high (Vdd) and low (0V) levels, corresponding to the input voltage transitions.
-3. The Voltage Transfer Characteristic (VTC) curve was plotted, showing the relationship between input and output voltages.
+The design and implementation of the 6T SRAM cell using Cadence EDA tools were successfully achieved.
+Simulation results validated the correct functionality and performance of the SRAM cell, including stable read/write operations,